laks08/react-meetups/README.md

 ```

 ### Environment Variables
-Create a `.env` file in the project root (or update the existing one) with your Firebase credentials:
+Copy `.env.example` to `.env` in the project root and fill in your Firebase credentials:

 ```bash
 REACT_APP_FIREBASE_API_KEY=...